bookofjoa/bookofjoa/Bookofjoa/chapters/personal/chapter-35-skill-mastery.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 13</span></h3>
-<p>The ultimate life studies masters in your field by observing their techniques, reading their work, and understanding the principles and approaches that make them excellent.</p>
+<p>Joa studies masters in your field by observing their techniques, reading their work, and understanding the principles and approaches that make them excellent.</p>
 </div>

 <div class="verse">